Infographic: Four steps to preventing psychological injury at work

-This infographic shows how to apply the four step risk management process to prevent work-related psychological injury and illness.
+This infographic shows how to apply the four step risk management process to prevent work-related psychosocial injury and illness.

 Data from the infographic

-Under work health and safety laws, psychological hazards and risks are treated the same as physical hazards and risks.
+Under work health and safety laws, psychosocial hazards and risks are treated the same as physical hazards and risks.

 Four steps to prevention: